 As well as that 16-bit gaming nostalgia, I decided to build myself a set of proper gaming machines for the various era of PC gaming, all from the parts in the parts bins I had lying around.
-There’s no a Dos/win3.11 machine with a P2-450, a whopping 64Mb of RAM, a 2gb harddisk, Matrox Milennium 4gb pci graphics card and an Audician32 soundcard with midi soundbank daughterboard.
+There’s now a Dos/win3.11 machine with a P2-450, a whopping 64Mb of RAM, a 2gb harddisk, Matrox Milennium 4gb pci graphics card and an Audician32 soundcard with midi soundbank daughterboard.
 Next up was a Win98se machine using a Tualatin P3-1.13 and 512Mb ram and a ti4200 graphics card, and an Audigy SB Audigy2 soundcard.
 The win2k gaming is taken care of by a P4-3.2 with 2Gb ram, a Quadro 600 graphics card, and an SB X-Fi Extreme soundcard.
+Windows 7 is based on a quadcore Xeon E5450 and 8Gb of Ram, with my old GTX660.
 All more than powerful enough to run the games of their times at max settings or above I run their outputs through a KVM to my desktop monitor and wireless keyboard/mouse.

-In the console corner I have a PS2 , a PS3, and a Wii.
-None of these are used that much, though I have a moderate library of the common good games for them.
+In the console corner I have a PS2 , a PS3, a PSP, and a Wii.
+None of these are used that much, though I have a moderate library of the common then-popular games for them.